kstenerud/concise-encoding/ce-structure.md

 Introduction
 ------------

 Concise Encoding is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.
-It consists of two parallel and seamlessly convertible data formats: a **binary format** [(Concise Binary Encoding - or CBE)](cbe-specification.md) and a **text format** [(Concise Text Encoding - or CTE)](cte-specification.md).
+It consists of two parallel and seamlessly convertible data formats: a **binary format** [(Concise Binary Encoding - or CBE)](cbe-specification.md) for size and transmission efficiency, and a **text format** [(Concise Text Encoding - or CTE)](cte-specification.md) for human readability.

 Design Goals
 ------------

-Primary Goals:
+**Primary Goals:**

- * It must be easy for a machine to parse and produce (low runtime energy use, low implementation complexity).
+ * It must be machine and transmission efficient (low transmission cost, low energy cost, low complexity)
  * It must be easy for a human to parse and produce.
- * It must be compact (produce small encoded documents - only necessary in the binary format).
- * It must be secure (secure defaults, no implicit behavior, one way to do each thing, reject bad data).
+ * It must be secure (secure defaults, no implicit behavior, one way to do each thing, reject bad data by default).
- * It must be future proof.
+ * It must be future proof (allow changes and additions to the spec with no negative impact to existing implementations).
+ * It must be simple to use (no special compilation or code generation steps, no descriptor files, etc).
  * It must support the most commonly used types and the funtamental types natively.
+ * It must support ad-hoc data structures and progressive document building.
  * It must support unlimited numeric value ranges.
+ * Schemas must be optional.

+**Secondary Goals:**

  * It must support cyclic data.
- * It must support ad-hoc data structures and progressive document building.
- * It must be simple to use from code (no special compilation or code generation steps, no descriptor files, etc).
- * Schemas must be optional.

-Secondary Goals:

  * It must be zero-copy friendly.
  * It must use little endian byte ordering wherever possible.
  * It must be identifiable within the first few bytes of the document.
  * It must support inter-document linking.
+ * It must support partial recovery of damaged/incomplete documents.

 ### Why Two Formats?

-The first two primary goals cannot be satisfied by a single format.
+The first two primary goals (ease for machines, ease for humans) cannot be satisfied by a single format.
 A binary format is easy for a machine and hard for a human.
 A text format is easy for a human and hard for a machine.
 Twin formats make it easy and efficient for machines to read and write data (as binary), and _also_ provide a way for humans to read and write that same data (as text).

 Data should ideally be stored and transmitted in a binary format, and only converted to/from text in the uncommon cases where a human needs to be involved (modifying data, configuring, debugging, etc).
-In fact, most applications won't even need to concern themselves with the text format at all; a simple standalone command-line tool to convert between CBE and CTE is usually enough for a human to examine and modify the CBE data that your application uses.
+In fact, most applications won't even need to concern themselves with the text format at all; a simple standalone command-line tool to convert between CBE and CTE (for example [enctool](https://github.com/kstenerud/enctool)) is usually enough for a human to examine and modify the CBE data that your application uses.

 ![Example binary and text data flow](img/dataflow.svg)